PaoloPia/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 ## Step 4 – Upload the component to SharePoint

 1. Follow the instructions in [Manage apps using the Apps site - SharePoint - SharePoint in Microsoft 365 | Microsoft Learn](https://learn.microsoft.com/en-us/sharepoint/use-app-catalog#add-custom-apps) to upload the sppkg file using your SharePoint admin center.
+Don't make the solution tenant-wide available, rather deploy it in any target site where you want to use it.

    Once the app has been successfully uploaded and enabled, it will be visible under “Apps for SharePoint”